 Calculating capital gains and inheritance taxes can be complex, so it’s advised that you seek professional advice from a financial advisor or property tax specialist.

 If you are keen on leaving property to you children, you may be interested in our new service: Portico Portfolio.
 Through this service, we advise and allow landlords or those sitting on savings to invest smartly in high yield properties in a tax-efficient company structure.
 You can find out more here.
+If you'd like to tap into the value of your property and give some of that to your kids without selling up, check out this equity release calculator.

 To get an up-to-date valuation on your property or rental property for tax purposes, visit portico.com/valuation!